LaurentMazare/jax-flash-attn2/README.md

 # jax-flash-attn

+> [!WARNING]
+> These bindings are very experimental.
+If you use them, double check that the
+> outputs are reasonable.
+The current tests only verify this for the most simple
+> setups.
+>
+> Only a subset of the options are a supported, in particular GQA/MQA haven't
+> been tested.

 This repo contains bindings for [FlashAttention2](https://github.com/Dao-AILab/flash-attention) in JAX.
 There are two versions for these bindings, a C++ version `jax_flash_attn` and a Rust version `jflash_attn`.